GoogleCloudPlatform/cloud-run-anthos-reference-web-app/README.md

 # Cloud Run for Anthos Reference Web App

+## 🛑 This project is archived and is not being actively maintained 🛑

 This repository, including all associated workflows and automations, represents an opinionated set of best practices aimed at demonstrating a reference architecture for building a web application on Google Cloud using Cloud Run for Anthos.